binder-project/binder-docs/markdown/before-you-begin.md

 ### before you begin

 Welcome to the Binder documentation site!
-Before you dive in, here's a quick overview of how we've decided to split up the documentation:
+Before you dive in, here's a quick overview of how we've decided to split up the docs:

 #### users
 If you're new to the project, or you just want to start creating some executable environments out of